 The SOMM Foundation Course comprises 3 modules – A, B and C .
+Modules A & B can be taken in either order.
 The Membership exam can be taken after Module C and students can then choose to submit a reflective essay and personal development plan for the award of the SOMM Diploma in Musculoskeletal Medicine.
 The SOMM Diploma forms the first step of the MSc Musculoskeletal Medicine.

-The Foundation course provides core training that enables doctors and physiotherapists to examine, diagnose and treat the common musculoskeletal disorders accurately thereby enhancing patient care and service delivery.
+The Foundation course provides core training that enables doctors and physiotherapists to examine, diagnose and treat common musculoskeletal disorders accurately thereby enhancing patient care and service delivery.
 As well as being really useful clinically, the modules provide the starting point for an academic pathway that will help to further develop clinician skills and knowledge.

 The Foundation course will benefit clinicians working with musculoskeletal patients in all settings including hospital out-patients, sport, general practice, orthopaedics or private practice.

 MSc MSK Medicine

-SOMM provide the opportunity for experienced physiotherapists and medical practitioners to develop clinical, research and other relevant skills to extend their qualification in musculoskeletal medicine.
+SOMM provides the opportunity for experienced physiotherapists and medical practitioners to develop clinical, research and other relevant skills to extend their qualification in musculoskeletal medicine.
 You will have the opportunity to explore injection therapy, advancing practice in musculoskeletal medicine, special tests, research methods and project development.

-The MSc Musculoskeletal Medicine programme is classified as a part time, blended learning programme, although most modules do require some compulsory attendance.
+The MSc Musculoskeletal Medicine programme is classified as a part time, blended learning programme, although some modules do require some compulsory attendance.
 It will enhance knowledge and skills and aims to empower students to develop their abilities.

-Our MSc is in a modular format, which is highly flexible in terms of time and cost, especially if you are a busy clinician and parent as it means your commitment to obtain an MSc can be spread over time.
+Our MSc is in a modular format, which is highly flexible in terms of time and cost, especially if you are a busy clinician and parent, as it means your commitment to obtain an MSc can be spread over time.
 SOMM provides various modules to suit your own clinical interest and learning needs.